 Each state and territory has a Seniors Card scheme and some reciprocal arrangements are in place for using your card in other states.
 The Seniors Card is free, and it provides a variety of concessions on transport, fares and discounts with participating businesses.

 To be eligible you need to be aged 60 or over and not working more than a set numbers of hours per week in paid employment, although eligibility criteria and benefits vary slightly between states and territories.4

-This article has been written by Tim Howard, Advice Technical & Strategy Specialist and the information in this publication is current as at 20 March 2019.
+This article has been written by BT and the information in this publication is current as at 01 July 2021.
 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 This information may contain material provided by third parties derived from sources believed to be accurate at its issue date.
-While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
+While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses, any such material.
 Except where contrary to law, we intend by this notice to exclude liability for this material.
 Any tax considerations outlined in this publication are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
 The tax implications of super investments can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser.
 Superannuation is a means of saving for retirement, which is, in part, compulsory.
 The government has placed restrictions on when you can access your investment held in superannuation.
 The Government has set caps on the amount of money that you can add to superannuation each year on both a concessional and non-concessional tax basis.
 There will be tax consequences if you breach these caps.
 For more detail, speak with a financial adviser or visit the ATO website.